-Description Relevance to this project significance to Aboriginal people.
-The Act allows the Environment Minister, on application of an Aboriginal person or persons, to make declaration to protect an area, object or class of objects from a threat of injury or desecration. intervene in any decision for the protection of this heritage.
+Description Relevance to this project The Aboriginal and Torres Strait Islander Heritage Protection Act 1984 protects areas and objects that are of particular significance to Aboriginal people.
+The Act allows the Environment Minister, on application of an Aboriginal person or persons, to make declaration to protect an area, object or class of objects from a threat of injury or desecration.
+Significant Aboriginal cultural heritage exists on the site.
+This Act allows the Commonwealth to intervene in any decision for the protection of this heritage.